geoserver/geoserver/doc/en/user/source/webadmin/tilecache/layers.rst

 Will remove all saved tiles from the cache.
 This is identical to a full truncate operation for the layer.

 Add or remove cached layers
 ---------------------------

-The list of layers displayed on this page is typically the same ,or similar, to the full list of layers known to GeoServer.
+The list of layers displayed on this page is typically the same as, or similar to, the full list of layers known to GeoServer.
 However, it may not be desirable to have every layer published in GeoServer have a cached layer component.
 In this case, simply select the box next to the layer to remove, and click :guilabel:`Remove selected cached layers`.
 The layer will be removed from GeoWebCache, and the disk cache for this layer will be entirely removed.

 .. warning:: Deleting the tile cache cannot be undone.